 America's entry into WW1 caused Sturtevant Aeroplane, like other small manufacturers, to morph into the role of sub-contractor by request of the government.
 With this change, Loening departed to form his own aircraft company, leaving Noble in complete control.
 Since Sturtevant's forte was manufacturing, not aircraft engineering, they now had a chance to snatch success from what was a profitless venture.

 A rapid ramping up of production capacity soon followed which resulted in an expanded factory complex of 150k sq.ft. and an employee count that swelled from 40 to over 1000.
 Complete sets of parts for nearly 2000 JN-4 and DH-4 training aircraft were produced by war's end.
 The Armistice brought a swift end to Sturtevant Aeroplane.
 With the world awash in surplus aircraft and government contracts being canceled, its time was over.
-Operations were stopped in November,1918 and the subsidiary was liquidated by February,1919.
+Operations were stopped in November,1918 but due to Noble's ambition the company still had a pulse.